swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

 }
 ```

 Finally, we propose API for creating a regex containing literal string content.
-This produces an equivalent regex to a string literal embededd in the result builder DSL.
+This produces an equivalent regex to a string literal embedded in the result builder DSL.
 As this is much less common than run-time compilation or an embedded literal in the DSL, it has an explicit argument label.

 ```swift
 extension Regex {